 I don’t think so.

-3 Movement Progression Rules
+3 Movement Progression Rules for Post-Surgery

-Problem #1 – Connecting with Gluteus Maximus
+Problem 1.
+Connecting with Gluteus Maximus

 Second, you need to re-establish their connection to their glute muscle.